death-save/pin-cushion/README.md

 ## Settings

+- **Force to show notes**: Automatically flag journal notes to show on the map without having to have your players turn it on themselves.

 - **Preview Maximum Length**: **TEXT PREVIEW ONLY** How many characters should the text preview show?

 - **Preview Delay**: How long before preview appears (in milliseconds)